|Add to your personal catalog|

 RL-341 Religion and War (Variable; Yearly; 4.00 Credits; CA,H,CW) This course explores the role of religion in warfare.
 It looks at the evolution of religion and war in our species, modern anthropological investigations of religion and war, religious discussions of war in Western and non-Western religions.

 RL-352 The Hebrew Prophets (Either Semester; Variable; 3.00 Credits; CA,H) This course combines a historical-critical study of the prophetic books of the Hebrew Bible against the background of the religion, politics, and society of ancient Israel and a theological appraisal of the relevance of the prophets' messages in today's world.
-Prerequisites: At least Sophomore standing and either RL202 or RL203 or permission of the instructor.
+Prerequisites: At least Sophomore standing or permission of the instructor.

 RL-353 End Times Prophecy (Either Semester; Variable; 3.00 Credits; H) A historical-critical study of ancient Jewish and Christian apocalyptic literature, especially the biblical books of Daniel and Revelation and the influence of this biblical tradition on American Christianity and popular culture.
 Prerequisites: At least Sophomore standing and either RL202, RL203 or RL352.